 Noise floor is the number one pain point for narrators mastering at home.
 The problem is not the noise itself.
 The problem is that boosting loudness to reach -23 to -18 dBFS also boosts the noise above -60 dBFS.

-The gain budget.
-Think of it as a budget.
+Think of it as a gain budget.
 If you need 10 dB of gain to reach your loudness target, your raw noise floor must be below -70 dBFS.
 If it is -65 dBFS, you are already 5 dB short.
 Before you start mastering, measure your raw noise floor and calculate how much gain you will need.
 If the numbers do not add up, no amount of post-processing will fix it cleanly.

-Noise reduction vs gating.
 Broadband noise reduction (like Audacity's Noise Reduction effect[3]) analyses a noise profile and subtracts it from the entire file, including sections where you are speaking.
 At moderate settings, it works.
 At aggressive settings, it creates metallic, underwater artefacts that will fail human quality review.

 Speech-aware gating takes a different approach.
 It reduces the volume only during silent sections, where noise is audible, and leaves your voice untouched.
 The noise is still there under your speech, but listeners cannot hear it because your voice masks it.

-For the full walkthrough of why noise floor fails after mastering and how gating solves it, see audiobook noise floor guide.
+For the full walkthrough of why noise floor fails after mastering and how gating solves it, see the audiobook noise floor guide.

-The gap.
 The difference between sample peak and true peak is typically 0.5 to 1 dB, but can reach up to 3 dB in extreme cases.
 A file that reads -3.2 dB on a sample peak meter could actually exceed -3 dBFS true peak and fail ACX.

-The fix.
-Use a true-peak-aware limiter with a ceiling set below -3 dBFS.
+To fix this, use a true-peak-aware limiter with a ceiling set below -3 dBFS.
 A standard limiter catches sample peaks only.
 A true-peak-aware limiter oversamples internally and catches inter-sample peaks before they exceed the ceiling.

 These are the simplest rejections to fix, but they still account for a significant share of failures.